tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

 0f fffff989`6f8af7c0 fffff802`36fc44b7     nt!IopLoadDriver+0x24b
 ```

-*2: Only difference between traditional paging and HLAT paging is treatment of bit[11] in the paging structures called "Restart" bit.
+*2: The only difference between traditional paging and HLAT paging is the treatment of bit[11] in the paging structures called “Restart” bit.
 During HLAT paging, when this bit is encountered, HLAT paging is aborted and the traditional paging takes place as if HLAT was disabled.
-This allows enabling HLAT paging only for select pages as show below.
+This allows enabling HLAT paging only for select pages as shown below.
 ![](/blog/img/posts/2023-06-01/restart.png)